operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_bundle.md

 ### Options

 ```
       --channels string                  A comma-separated list of channels the bundle belongs to (default "alpha")
       --crds-dir string                  Directory to read cluster-ready CustomResoureDefinition manifests from.
 This option can only be used if --deploy-dir is set
       --default-channel string           The default channel for the bundle
       --deploy-dir string                Directory to read cluster-ready operator manifests from.
 If --crds-dir is not set, CRDs are ready from this directory.
 This option is mutually exclusive with --input-dir and piping to stdin
+      --extra-service-accounts strings   Names of service accounts, outside of the operator's Deployment account, that have bindings to {Cluster}Roles that should be added to the CSV
   -h, --help                             help for bundle
       --input-dir string                 Directory to read cluster-ready operator manifests from.
 This option is mutually exclusive with --deploy-dir/--crds-dir and piping to stdin.
 This option should not be passed an existing bundle directory, as this bundle will not contain the correct set of manifests required to generate a CSV.
 Use --kustomize-dir to pass a base CSV
       --kustomize-dir string             Directory containing kustomize bases in a "bases" dir and a kustomization.yaml for operator-framework manifests (default "config/manifests")
       --manifests                        Generate bundle manifests
       --metadata                         Generate bundle metadata and Dockerfile
       --output-dir string                Directory to write the bundle to
       --overwrite                        Overwrite the bundle's metadata and Dockerfile if they exist (default true)
       --package string                   Bundle's package name
   -q, --quiet                            Run in quiet mode
       --stdout                           Write bundle manifest to stdout
   -v, --version string                   Semantic version of the operator in the generated bundle.
 Only set if creating a new bundle or upgrading your operator
 ```

 ### Options inherited from parent commands